 Once the hat is fully formed we hand-stitch the sweatband, lining and band, creating the distinctive Smithbilt finishing touches.

-7. Cleaning and inspection
+Cleaning and Inspection

-Finally, the Smithbilt hat is carefully cleaned and inspected.
+Cleaning and Inspection: Finally, the Smithbilt hat is carefully cleaned and inspected.
 If it’s not perfect, it’s back to Step One.